For online businesses, and especially fintechs, application fraud is a pain point that can cost dearly – way beyond just losing some customers.

 The reason these types of ID are so effective at fooling lenders is that they’re designed to target people with non-existent credit history, including the unbanked and underbanked.
 Fraudsters have been known to stoop as low as using children or deceased people’s IDs in order to fool the credit scoring stage.

-5 Tips to Detect Application Fraud
+5 Tips for Application Fraud Detection

 With all the above in mind, it seems clear that application fraud stems from a key challenge: knowing exactly who you’re dealing with (especially online).